vjontiveros/cooccurrence-occupancy/README.md

 ## Overview

-This repository contains the code required to reproduce the main analyses, figures, and tables from *The Co‐occurrence–Occupancy Curve in Ecological Communities: a novel approach to species association*.
+This repository contains the code required to reproduce the main analyses, figures, and tables from *The Co‐occurrence–Occupancy Curve in Ecological Communities: a novel approach to species association* (a first preprint of this work can be found in https://doi.org/10.64898/2026.03.19.712854).
 All analyses can be reproduced by running the scripts in the `scripts/` directory, with outputs written to `results/`.

 ## Repository structure